pablodecm/paper-inferno/paper/paper.md

 # Experiments

-In this section, we first study the effectiveness of the inference-aware optimisation in a synthetic problem where the likelihood is known and compare with the results against classification-based summary statistics.
+In this section, we first study the effectiveness of the inference-aware optimisation in a synthetic mixture problem where the likelihood is known.
+We then compare the results with those obtained by standard classification-based summary statistics.

 ## 2D Mixture of Gaussians

-In order to exemplify the usage of the proposed approach, evaluate its viability and compare against using a classification model proxy, a two-dimensional
-Gaussian mixture example with two-components is considered.
-One component will be referred as background $b(\boldsymbol{x} | \lambda)$ and the other signal
+In order to exemplify the usage of the proposed approach, evaluate its viability and test its performance by comparing to the use of a classification model proxy, a two-dimensional Gaussian mixture example with two-components is considered.
+One component will be referred as background $b(\boldsymbol{x} | \lambda)$ and the other as signal
-$s(\boldsymbol{x})$, whose probability densities correspond respectively to:
+$s(\boldsymbol{x})$; their probability densities are taken to correspond respectively to:
 $$
 f_b(\boldsymbol{x} | \lambda) =
 \mathcal{N} \left ( (2+\lambda, 0),